rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 Instead of unlocking your hard disk drive over SSH, if you prefer to use a keyfile, [check out this website](http://longsteve.com/wiki/index.php?title=USB_Hard_Drive_Encryption_on_a_Raspberry_Pi).

-If you are brave, have a look at the section below called *Hardening security*.
+If you are brave enough, have a look at the section below called *Hardening security*.
 You might want to improve Dropbear settings.

+You might also want to read about [Mozilla's recommandation in terms of SSH security](https://wiki.mozilla.org/Security/Guidelines/OpenSSH).

 # Tips